• At least 90% of Guatemala’s water is contaminated by fecal matter.

-Community members are being built new block homes with roofs that don’t leak, toilets that flush, and kitchens that ventilate.
+We also build new block homes for community members with roofs that don’t leak, toilets that flush, and kitchens that ventilate.
 These homes are built with local workers, keeping jobs in the hands of Guatemalan men fighting to provide for their family.

-The mothers in our program commit to a weekly, two-hour class.
+The mothers in our program commit to a weekly, two-hour class that utilizes an

-The final segment of class is group Bible study.
+The final segment is a group Bible study.
 This partnership through the baby’s first year of life allows us to walk alongside these mothers and disciple them.
-Sharing the gospel and rooting these mothers in the truth of Jesus Christ is the reason we exist.
+Sharing the gospel and rooting on these mothers in the truth of Jesus Christ is the reason we exist.
 We will not allow acts of mercy to substitute genuine evangelism and discipleship.

-Our medical director is a Guatemalan pediatrician that offers excellent care to our infants.
-The program includes an immediate initial exam with lab work so we may combat parasites, anemia, or other ailments commonly coexisting with malnutrition.
+Our program includes high-quality medical care from our team including our medical director, a Guatemalan pediatrician.
+The program includes an immediate initial exam with lab work so we may combat parasites, anemia or other ailments commonly co-existing with malnutrition.

-The program also includes monthly well-checks where needed support is identified such as physical therapy.
-An infant’s history of malnutrition can often lead to delayed development.
-We, therefore, offer weekly onsite physical therapy with an excellent, local therapist.
+The program also includes monthly well-checks where needed support is identified.
+We partner with other organizations to provide surgeries or treat conditions outside of our primary care structure.
+An infant’s history of malnutrition can often lead to delayed development, so we offer weekly onsite physical therapy with an excellent, local therapist.

-We are currently piercing the darkness with 31 babies.
-Our most malnourished infants have almost doubled their weight in the first month of the program, seeing an average weight gain of 88%.
+We are currently piercing the darkness with 43 babies, with our most malnourished infants have almost doubling their weight in the first month of the program (an average weight gain of 88%).